fusionlanguage/fut/doc/getting-started.md

 ## Installing fut

-The transpiler `fut` runs on Windows, macOS and Linux.
+The command-line transpiler `fut` runs on Windows, macOS and Linux.

 Download the [release](https://github.com/fusionlanguage/fut/releases/tag/fut-3.0.1)
 or [build from sources](building-fut.md).